codeceptjs/CodeceptJS/docs/docker.md

 You may run use `-v $(pwd)/:tests/` if running this from the root of your CodeceptJS tests directory.
 _Note: The output of your test run will appear in your local directory if your output path is `./output` in the CodeceptJS config_
-_Note: If running with the Nightmare driver, it is not necessary to run a selenium docker container and link it.
-So `--link selenium-chrome:selenium` may be omitted_

 ### Build